 A guide to rear shifting

-This page builds upon my article "Beat the System" published in Cycle 2003.
+This page builds upon my article "Beat the System" published in Cycle magazine.
 It describes how to mix and match different types and makes of rear gear mechanism (mech), shift lever (shifter) and sprocket cassette or freewheel.
 According to the manufacturers catalogues you are not supposed to be able to do this.
 Except when a component is explicitly compatible with some other named system, they say it will not work.
 But they would say that, wouldn't they?

 This is at a variance with anecdotal reports from many cyclists.
 According to them it would seem that almost anything will "index perfectly" with anything vaguely similar!
 But some people have rather a low definition of "perfect" and all indexed gear systems have an allowance for wear and tear that may allow disparate components to rub along okay, when they are new.
 Just don't expect them to keep it up very long.